mtlynch/mtlynch.io/content/retrospectives/2020/05/index.md

 >I want to invest in companies that have an unfair advantage.
 What's your unfair advantage?

 One of the reasons I keep abandoning Is It Keto is that it's never played to my strengths.
-I write well, but too many other keto sites have good writing for me to win on that front.
+I write well, but too many other keto sites have good writers for me to win on that front.
 I consider myself a good developer, but software has never played a key role in the site.
 A non-developer could have produced essentially the same thing with WordPress or Squarespace.

 Pivoting to auto-generated pages gives me an advantage over other keto sites because none of them seem to have developers on staff.
 They probably have developers that help them maintain their WordPress setups or to create one-off tools like a keto calculator.
 Those things are in a different category of software engineering than what I'd be doing, which is creating and maintaining a data pipeline that runs smoothly for years.
 And that's great because that's the type of development I do best.